Scottish Suckler Beef Support Scheme (Mainland and Islands) full guidance

 - Download guidance

-These notes cover the Scottish Suckler Beef Support Scheme (Mainland and Islands Variants).
+These notes cover the Scottish Suckler Beef Support Scheme (Mainland and Islands).
 Please read them carefully so you understand the rules of the scheme.

 If you have any questions or concerns, please get in touch with your local area office.

 - this scheme gives direct support to specialist beef producers.
 It has an annual budget of €38 million for Scottish mainland claims and €6.6 million for claims from the Scottish islands.
 Payments in sterling will depend on the exchange rate in force at the time